awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up-windows.rst

     .. note:: In PowerShell 4.0 and later, Import-Module also searches the Program Files folder for installed modules, so it is not necessary to provide the full path to the module.
 You can run the following command to import the AWSPowerShell module.
-In PowerShell 3.0 and later, running a cmdlet in the module also automatically imports a module into your session.

         .. code-block:: none